 Chefchaouen Travel Guide: Visiting the Blue City in Morocco

 One of the biggest highlights of our girl’s trip to Morocco was the day trip to Chefchaouen.
-After seeing a video on Facebook earlier this year, I knew I wanted to go so I researched ways how to get there during our free day in Fez.
-From viewing the new city to exploring the medina, I enjoyed every bit of the day.
-If you’re traveling to Morocco and want to experience a popular, but traditional, laid-back city, read more about the blue-tiful city in this Chefchaouen travel guide.
+After seeing a video on social media earlier this year, I knew I wanted to go so I researched ways how to get there during our free day in Fez and I enjoyed every bit of the day.

 View of the City of Chaouen + Chefchaouen travel guide